MohamedBarbych/Mancala-Game/README.md

 - **Save & Load Game:** Save your progress and resume later.
 - **Customizable Configuration:** Adjust the game's complexity, strategy, and heuristic.

+### AI Strategy: Alpha-Beta Pruning

+This project uses the **Alpha-Beta pruning algorithm** as the core AI strategy for Player B when the "AI" option is selected.
+Alpha-Beta pruning optimizes the Minimax algorithm by reducing the number of game states the AI evaluates, ensuring efficient and intelligent decision-making.
+The AI evaluates moves using a heuristic function that considers the number of stones in each player's Mancala and the pits' states.
+This allows the AI to simulate several moves ahead, choosing the optimal move while adhering to the configured complexity and strategy (offensive or defensive).
+The AI will always take its turn as Player B immediately after Player A's move.

 ## Table of Contents

 1. [Screenshots](#screenshots)